zyzc122/MUM-UAD/README.md

 ![Image text](images/result.png)

-The code is implemented in pytorch, and most basic codes are from UniAD(https://github.com/zhiyuanyou/UniAD) and UMNet(https://github.com/yifanw90/UMNet), a big thanks to their great work.
+The code is implemented in pytorch, and most basic codes are from UniAD(https://github.com/zhiyuanyou/UniAD), DRAEM(https://github.com/VitjanZ/DRAEM), UMNet(https://github.com/yifanw90/UMNet), a big thanks to their great work.